stomg7969/ecommerce-solo-project-frontend/README.md

 When website is loaded, get request is initiated to get all `products` and `current user`.
 To get the quantity, I need to get `current user`'s all orders, find an order with status of 'pending', which is `current user`'s cart, then get each product and return quantity.
 The Redux was not able to detect the change I made because current user's memory address didn't change.

 I need to refactor the `CartContainer.js` to do fetch request for `orders`, instead of `current user`.
 It would've made the process easier.

+### What I learned 4

+As the number of components is increasing, it would be much better to find components if related components are collected into specific directories.